 Fall on Ice – Fractured Hip; $140,000

-While a pedestrian in a large, outdoor parking lot located beside a suburban mall, the plaintiff, a 72 year-old woman, was caused to trip over an accumulation of ice and frozen snow surrounding the cement base of a large lighting stanchion.
+While a pedestrian in a large, outdoor parking lot located beside a suburban mall, the plaintiff, a 72-year-old woman, was caused to trip over an accumulation of ice and frozen snow surrounding the cement base of a large lighting stanchion.
 As a result of her fall, the plaintiff suffered a fractured femoral head.
 The plaintiff was prepared to offer evidence at trial that the management company and the party responsible for removing snow and ice from the premises, failed to take reasonable and necessary steps to remove the accumulation of snow and ice from the parking area.
-Following one day of mediation, the mall’s management company offered $100,000 in partial settlement of plaintiff’s ongoing claim.
+Following one day of mediation, the mall’s management company offered $100,000 in partial settlement of the plaintiff’s ongoing claim.
 The plaintiff negotiated a settlement with the plowing company in the amount of $40,000 after the plaintiff successfully argued against summary judgment.

 Fall on Exterior Landing to Medical Building – Fractured Hip and Wrist; $110,000

-The plaintiff, an 87 year-old woman, suffered a fractured hip and fractured wrist after tripping at the edge of a landing outside the main entrance at a medical-office building.
+The plaintiff, an 87-year-old woman, suffered a fractured hip and fractured wrist after tripping at the edge of a landing outside the main entrance at a medical office building.
 As the plaintiff and her daughter were leaving the building, they had difficulty exiting directly onto the landing, due in part to the excessive closing speed of the door.
 As a result, the plaintiff was forced to her right, out of the path of the closing door.
 As she stepped to her right, she stepped off the side of the sloped landing, falling on her right side and sustaining her significant injuries.
 The plaintiff alleged that the configuration of the exit, particularly the weight of the door and insufficient width of the landing, posed an unreasonable danger to medical patients, particularly the elderly.
-The plaintiff was prepared to offer evidence that the configuration of the exit violated four separate provisions of the state building and safety code pertaining to the slope and width of the ramp and landing, door closing speed, and handrail requirements.
+The plaintiff was prepared to offer evidence that the configuration of the exit violated four separate provisions of the state-building and safety code pertaining to the slope and width of the ramp and landing, the door closing speed, and handrail requirements.
 The case settled after a full-day mediation.

 Fall Caused by Protruding Deck Nail; $390,000

-The plaintiff, a 57 year-old woman, was caused to fall down a set of stairs, which were recently renovated by one of the defendant’s employees.
+The plaintiff, a 57-year-old woman, was caused to fall down a set of stairs, which were recently renovated by one of the defendant’s employees.
 The plaintiff was caused to fall when her foot caught on a nail, which protruded approximately _ inch above the surface of the deck.
 Plaintiff’s counsel learned that the defendant had failed to obtain the necessary building permits and the stairs, as renovated, did not conform to the Massachusetts State Building Code.
 The plaintiff sustained a herniated disc, which required a laminectomy.
 The case settled after two rounds of mediation for $390,000, including $300,000 in up-front cash and a lump sum worker’s compensation settlement valued at $90,000.

 Fall on Hotel Patio – Fractured Hip; $300,000

-Broken Glass Shelf – Facial laceration; $37,500 up front cash plus a structure providing an additional payout of $160,000
+Broken Glass Shelf – Facial laceration; $37,500 upfront cash plus a structure providing an additional payout of $160,000

-The plaintiff, a 4 year-old boy, was walking through a retail store with his mother when his cheek rubbed against the broken edge of a glass shelf.
+The plaintiff, a 4-year-old boy, was walking through a retail store with his mother when his cheek rubbed against the broken edge of a glass shelf.
 He suffered a laceration of his cheek, which required sutures and has left a permanent hairline scar.
-The plaintiff contended that the defendant was negligent in failing to keep its property in reasonably safe condition for customers.
+The plaintiff contended that the defendant was negligent in failing to keep its property in a reasonably safe condition for customers.
 After the defendant argued that there was not enough evidence to prove how long the glass shelf had been broken, the plaintiff was prepared to offer evidence, supplied by a store employee, that the shelf had been broken for some time prior to the incident and had not been repaired.
 The claim was settled prior to suit.

 Slip and Fall on Motor Oil – Fractured Femur; $225,000

-After parking in the lot of a BayBank branch in Burlington, the 70 year-old plaintiff slipped and fell on a patch of motor oil between two closely parked cars and fractured his femur.
+After parking in the lot of a BayBank branch in Burlington, the 70-year-old plaintiff slipped and fell on a patch of motor oil between two closely parked cars and fractured his femur.
 He was making his way along the primary pedestrian path to the cement walkway that led to the bank’s main entrance when this happened.
-The plaintiff argued that the defendant was negligent in failing to maintain the parking lot in reasonably safe condition, causing the plaintiff’s serious injury.
-The plaintiff’s attorney obtained plot plans that showed that the bank did not obtain necessary permits before the construction of the walkway, and that the parking lot did not comply with state or local regulations as far as the lot’s layout and design.
+The plaintiff argued that the defendant was negligent in failing to maintain the parking lot in a reasonably safe condition, causing the plaintiff’s serious injury.
+The plaintiff’s attorney obtained plot plans that showed that the bank did not obtain necessary permits before the construction of the walkway and that the parking lot did not comply with state or local regulations as far as the lot’s layout and design.
 The case was mediated and settled one day after mediation.